florisbechger/nixos/README.md

 - Copy configuration.nix to your local "/etc/nixos" directory
 - Leave your allready default "hardware-configuration.nix" untouched

-3) Change the "username" in users.nix
+3) Change the "username" in "users.nix", "alsa.nix", "kvm.nix" and/or "podman.nix"

 - Default username is 'floris', default password is 'passwd'